tidalcycles/vscode-tidalcycles/README.md

 "tidalcycles.codehelp.completion.level" : "FULL"
 ```

-Available levels for bothh options are:
+Available levels for both options are:

  * `OFF`: Disables the feature
  * `FULL`: Enables all available information